Erica Fuhrmeister (she/her), PhD

 Graduate Student

-Angelo is currently pursuing a master's degree in Environmental Health and received his bachelor's degree in Microbiology from the University of Washington in 2019.
-He has spent three years working as a researcher in the Environmental and Occupational Health Microbiology Lab (EOHML) at UW.
+Angelo is currently pursuing a PhD in Environmental Health.
+He completed his master's degree in Environmental Health in 2024 and received his bachelor's degree in Microbiology from the University of Washington in 2019.
+He spent three years working as a researcher in the Environmental and Occupational Health Microbiology Lab (EOHML) at UW.
 At EOHML, Angelo worked on numerous projects including SARS-CoV-2 wastewater surveillance, disinfectant development and testing, and bacteriophage assays.
 He has wide interests in infectious diseases, environmental surveillance, and ecology in the human microbiome.

 Graduate Student

-Briahna is a 1st year master's student pursuing a M.S. in Environmental Health Science at the University of Washington Seattle.
+Briahna is a 2nd year master's student pursuing a M.S. in Environmental Health Science at the University of Washington Seattle.
 She recently completed her B.S. in Biology at the University of Washington Bothell.
 While at UW-B, Briahna spent a year working with Dr. Keya Sen's lab, searching for carbapenem-resistant Enterobacteriaceae within the crow-infested wetlands on campus.
 Her research interests are on environmental antimicrobial surveillance and the dissemination of antimicrobials from urban bird populations.
-Currently, she is working alongside Megan with wastewater ARG enrichment.
+Currently, she is working on monitoring for sexually transmitted infections in wastewater.

 In her free time, Briahna likes to play video games, Dungeons & Dragons, and Magic: The Gathering, as well as spending time with friends and family.